 Specialist SALT TA involvement to develop plans for speech and language skills for our disadvantaged children.
 A number of our younger disadvantaged pupils will benefit from additional oral language development as highlighted in their initial Wellcom speech and language toolkit.
 This work is delivered by class staff wherever possible but guided and supported by our specialist SALT TA (trained for school level advice by local SALT team).
-1,2,3,4,5 £190 (TA) Oral language interventions Very high impact for very low cost based on extensive evidence. £ £ £ £ £ £ Further training for key Inclusion Team staff (Learning Mentor, SENCO, PPG Lead) The Learning Mentor will be required to attend training in areas such as children's mental health and well-being, to ensure all subject knowledge is up to date in this vital area.
+1,2,3,4,5 £190 (TA) Oral language interventions Very high impact for very low cost based on extensive evidence. £ £ £ £ £ £ £ £ £ £ £ £ £ £ £ £ £ £ £ Further training for key Inclusion Team staff (Learning Mentor, SENCO, PPG Lead) The Learning Mentor will be required to attend training in areas such as children's mental health and wellbeing, to ensure all subject knowledge is up to date in this vital area.
 Regular attendance at pupil premium training eg MDDL course is also necessary in order to access the latest research and advice on how to bridge the attainment gap for disadvantaged pupils.
 Focus on developing bespoke mental health and emotional wellbeing graded approach this year.
 1,2,3,4,5 Improvement of Phonics and Reading Comprehension Strategies including introduction of Floppy's Phonics across EYFS/KS1 and to provide intervention in KS2.
 Additional staff trained to ensure improved outcomes for disadvantaged children.
 Reading and comprehension are the fundamentals of learning and understanding so an increase in targeted support within these areas serves to aid disadvantaged pupils improve further, across the curriculum whilst also developing self-confidence, resilience and engagement.
 Research shows an average of 5 months' additional progress can be achieved, along with developments in independent and collaborative learning strategies.
-Phonics High impact for very low cost based on very extensive evidence #### ############################### 3,4,5 EEF research shows that a mastery learning approach has a +5 rating in effectiveness.
+Phonics High impact for very low cost based on very extensive evidence 3,4,5 Ensure disadvantaged children are challenged appropriately through curriculum and receive high quality teaching and learning through the roll out and resourcing of mastery programmes.
+Main school EEF research shows that a mastery learning approach has a +5 rating in effectiveness.
 It is also particularly useful for narrowing any attainment gap for all learners of all abilities.
 A high expectation of work from disadvantaged learners (a recommendation from the EEF), is consistently expected by all teachers and support staff; along with the use of effective teaching schemes and resources, such as Power Maths units, Read to Write, Steps to Read and Floppy's Phonics.
 This will ensure all disadvantaged children have access to and are challenged appropriately.
-Money to be spent on resources, training for staff in the programmes listed about and individual resources as required by specific learners as identified by staff who work with them.
-3,4,5 Main school budget to cover costs Mastery learning High impact for very low cost based on limited evidence £ £ £ £ £0 Reading comprehension strategies Very high impact for very low cost based on extensive evidence.
+Money to be spent on resources, training for staff in the programmes listed about and individual resources as required by specific learners as identified by staff who work with 3,4,5 budget to cover costs Mastery learning High impact for very low cost based on limited evidence £ £ £ £ £ 10 Reading comprehension strategies Very high impact for very low cost based on extensive evidence. them.